 Putting Communication at the heart of Humanitarian Response to the Venezuela Migration Crisis

-The crisis, triggered by large numbers of Venezuelans leaving their country, is currently one of the most pressing in the world: the coordination platform for refugees and migrants from Venezuela (R4V) reports 4,296,000 people have left the country as of August 5, 2019.
+The crisis, triggered by large numbers of Venezuelans leaving their country, is currently one of the most pressing in the world: the coordination platform for refugees and migrants from Venezuela (R4V) and IOM report 6,100,000 people have left the country as of March 2023.
 The crisis is not well characterised or understood, given that there is a lack of information regarding what is happening in Venezuela, the concrete causes of the humanitarian crisis in the country, the effects and impact on the population’s level of access to basic needs and services and the triggers of migration.
 The most vulnerable migrants who travel on foot through Colombia to other destinations farther from the border are called “caminantes” or walkers.Dahlia’s work seeks to gather their testimonies and give a voice to those affected by the crisis.

-Crucial steps include developing information and awareness campaigns to disseminate relevant information and fight against xenophobia, implementing strong communication mechanisms with communities, and carrying out feedback and accountability systems.
-Although these are important elements of a response, those interviewed during our mission, migrants and key stakeholders, stated that the elements of communication with communities have yet to be integrated in the architecture of the humanitarian response.
-The response has been characterized as reactive and assistance-focused, and this seems to lead to a weaker strategic response in CwC/CCEA terms.
+Communication with communities (CwC), is an emerging field with key international policies and guidelines including strong reference to this.
+In the Venezuelan migration response crucial steps include developing information and awareness campaigns to disseminate relevant information and fight against xenophobia, implementing strong communication mechanisms with communities, and carrying out feedback and accountability systems.
+During our mission, migrants and key stakeholders interviewed stated that the elements of communication with communities have yet to be integrated in the architecture of the humanitarian response.
+The response has been characterized as reactive and assistance-focused, and this seems to lead to a weaker strategic response in CwC terms.

 - The Venezuelan migration crisis presents a challenge to the usual paradigms of humanitarian response given its regional character, the political conditions that affect it and the nature of the population on the move.